 5. More than a Level Display

-Multivariable Modbus® Level Displays: New Modbus level meters allow a single transmitter to monitor not only top material level, but also interface level and temperatures.
+Multivariable Modbus® Level Displays: New Modbus level meters allow a single transmitter to monitor the top material level and interface level and temperatures.
 Modbus level meters can be used to have a single meter display all of these critical variables in settling tanks.